Consider these important factors before you select and install tiles for floors and walls:

 The different tile trims are cove base, quarter round, bull-nose, counter rail, sink caps, jolly, out and in corner caps, pool nosing, chair rail, pencil rail etc. with a wide variety of sizes, shapes and corners.

 All these trims have different function.
-For example, the cove base is used to avoid a joint at the transition of wall and floor for a better water tightness, the bull-nose is a rounded edge to cover sharp edges and corners.
+For example, the cove base is used to avoid a joint at the transition of wall tile and floor tile for a better water tightness, the bull-nose is a rounded edge to cover sharp edges and corners.

 Transitions are also like trims but are used on the floors.
 Most common transitions are Aluminum/metal, wood, rubber and vinyl.
 Based on shape and functionality they are T- Cap or T- molding, reducer strip, quarter round, corner round, stair nosing and wall base.